 If, however, you capture action and sports, you’ll need the faster autofocus feature.
 You’ll also need the Image Stabilisation and the extra development of lighter elements.
 A faster aperture than f/5.6 will also be beneficial but expect to pay for it.

 Enthusiasts are in a better position.
 The majority of us who are not professionals will have crop sensor cameras.
 This means you only need to purchase a telephoto lens, and still achieve the super telephoto focal length.
 They will be lighter and cheaper, allowing you to get your hands on one.

 If money is no object, then expensive usually means best.
 This extra money was poured into the research and development of these lenses, so you can rest assured, they will have the best quality.

-If you’re looking for the top picks, we have Best Telephoto Lens to Buy in 2019 for your viewing pleasure.
+If you’re looking for the top picks, we have Best Telephoto Lens to Buy for your viewing pleasure.